letscontrolit/ESPEasy/docs/source/Notify/_Notifications.rst

 Notifications
 **************

 ESPEasy has two basic Notification methods.
-It can send an email or briefly alert the user using a audio beep tone.
+It can send an email or briefly alert the user using an audio beep tone.

 Feature Summary
 ----------------